why-it-works/.github/profile/README.md

 # 👋 Welcome to [Why It Works]

-We're a group of friends and developers from Hyderabad, India, united by our passion for building innovative, production-grade software.&#8203;:contentReference[oaicite:0]{index=0}
+We're a group of friends and developers from Hyderabad, India, united by our passion for building innovative, production-grade software.

 ## 🚀 Our Mission